loveencounterflow/intertype/README.md

 * **[–]** implement method to supply all types that are present in `_isa` but missing from `default_declarations`
 * **[–]** consider to relegate private module exports to sub-key `testing` or similar
+* **[–]** implement a type `forbidden` that, in contradistinction to established rules, does throw an error from its test method when a record with a field thusly marked is encountered; this is to ease transition when extransous fields are removed from record types

 ## Is Done